it985/my-stars/README.md

 *   [fwonggh/Bthub](https://github.com/fwonggh/Bthub) - Bthub最新地址发布页

-*   [iptv-org/epg](https://github.com/iptv-org/epg) - EPG (Electronic Program Guide) for thousands of TV channels collected from different sources
+*   [iptv-org/epg](https://github.com/iptv-org/epg) - Utilities for downloading the EPG (Electronic Program Guide) for thousands of TV channels from hundreds of sources.

 *   [shw2018/hexo-blog-fly](https://github.com/shw2018/hexo-blog-fly) - This is my personal blog repository.
 Now,it is open for everyone to download and modify.
 If it can help you to build your blog or you like the repo, could you give me a star !
 Thank you!